The Associative Property of Addition: When three or more numbers are added, the sum is the same, regardless of the order of addition.

 and six equals six, (6 = 6) everyday of the week and twice on Sundays.

-Now just for fun (and this has very little to do with The Associative Property of Addition unless you set it up correctly) here is a problem that most little kids will find VERY difficult unless they have the blocks and some guidance from you.
+Now just for fun (and this has very little to do with The Associative Property of Addition unless you set it up correctly) here is a problem that most little pupils will find VERY difficult unless they have the blocks and some guidance from you.

-Bill Ted and Mary have some sugary sweets that will make you hyper active, rot your teeth out and cause adult onset diabetes if you eat too many of them.
-Together Bill and Ted have Five.
+Bill, Ted and Mary have some sugary sweets that will make you hyper active, rot your teeth out and cause adult onset diabetes if you eat too many of them.

 All together Bill, Ted and Mary have six.